I've been contemplating writing a post over this trip for a while now.

 I KNOW that I didn't get the most out of this city.
 Where should I stop here next time?

-Coastal Cravings in Duck has a wide variety of seafood and non-seafood options that are both equally gourmet and equally awesome.
+Coastal Cravings is also located in Duck.
+It has a wide variety of seafood and non-seafood options that are both equally gourmet and equally awesome.
 Each time we go, I try to order a different sandwich, and I have yet to be disappointed!
-The service is phenomenal and quick for the high quality food they serve.
+Their service is phenomenal and quick for the high quality food they serve.

 I have yet to visit OBX and not find a hat, tank, or shirt that I don't love.
 This place is covered with shops that are stocked with MODERN style like apparel.
 This is especially helpful because it's never difficult to find something for a friend back home or your own closet collection. :)